karlrissland/AppWorkshop/docs/HOL step-by-step - App Migration & Modernization.md

 ## Exercise 11: Monetize your data and services, and open new channels to customers using Azure API Management

-Duration: 45 minutes
+**Duration**: 45 minutes

 Now that Parts Unlimited has an API available, the business wants to start building relationships with other retailers, so they can sell their product through multiple channels.
 We’ve decided to use Azure API Management to expose and manage our
 API.

 **References**